 This example shows how to include simulation effects for the Controller subsystem of a cruise control system.

-To open the Model Slice Manager, select Analysis > Model Slicer.
+To open the Model Slice Manager, on the Apps tab, under Model Verification, Validation, and Test gallery, click Model Slicer.

 To select the starting point for dependency analysis, right-click a block, signal, or a port, and select Model Slicer > Add as Starting point.

 To isolate the subsystem in the sliced model, right-click the subsystem, and select Model Slicer > Slice component.